yordanop/logic-lion-snares/README.md

 ## Usage

-the app will ask for the basic info it need to generate the files
+the app will ask for the background color, text shape and the color for the shape

 ## Credits

-my instructor
+Instructor Chris and Alejandra Acosta

 ## License